couchbaselabs/docs-ng/content/couchbase-manual-2.1/using-the-rest-api.markdown

 }
 ```

-The the XDCR-related values are defined as follows:
+The XDCR-related values are defined as follows:

  * (Number) xdcrMaxConcurrentReps: Maximum concurrent replications per bucket, 8 to
    256. Default is 32.
 This controls the number of parallel replication streams per